Hurricanes | 2017 Back-to-School Topical Guide

 Once storms lose strength and are downgraded to tropical storm or tropical depression status, it may be clearer to simply use the storm's name on first reference: Officials released more water Monday from Houston-area reservoirs overwhelmed by Harvey.
 Give the storm's current status and history high in the story: Harvey came ashore as a major hurricane and has been downgraded to a tropical storm.
 After a storm is downgraded, phrasing such as storm Irma or the remnants of Hurricane Irma is also acceptable on first reference, with background later.
 In broad references to a hurricane and its aftermath: The damage and economic impact from Hurricane Harvey is substantial or the damage and economic impact from Irma is substantial.
 Do not call it a superstorm or Superstorm Irma.

-Category 1 — Winds of 74 to 95 mph (120 to 150 kph).
-Storm surge of 4 to 5 feet (1 to 1.5 meters) above normal.
+Category 1 — Winds of 74-95 mph (120-150 kph).
 Damage primarily to unanchored mobile homes, shrubbery and trees.
 Some damage to poorly constructed signs and piers.
 Extensive damage to power lines and poles likely will result in power outages that could last a few to several days.

-Category 2 — Winds of 96 to 110 mph (155 to 175 kph).
-Storm surge 6 to 8 feet (1.8-2.4 meters) above normal.
+Category 2 — Winds of 96-110 mph (155-175 kph).
 Some roof, door and window damage to buildings.
 Considerable damage to mobile homes, small watercraft, trees, poorly constructed signs and piers.
-Flooding of coastal and low-lying areas.
 Many shallowly rooted trees will be snapped or uprooted and block numerous roads.
 Near-total power loss is expected with outages that could last from several days to weeks.

-Category 4 — Winds of 130 to 156 mph (210-250 kph).
-Storm surge 13 to 18 feet (4-5 meters) above normal.
+Category 4 — Winds of 130-156 mph (210-250 kph).
 Wall failures and roof collapses on small homes, and extensive damage to doors and windows.
 Complete destruction of some homes, especially mobile homes.
 Power outages will last for weeks to possibly months.
-Major coastal flooding damage.
 Most of the area will be uninhabitable for weeks or months.
-Two 2004 storms were Category 4: Hurricane Ivan, which made landfall near Gulf Shores, Alabama, and Hurricane Charley, which hit the Florida Gulf Coast near Fort Myers.
-Charley killed at least 21 people and left thousands homeless.
+In 2004, Hurricane Charley hit the Florida Gulf Coast near Fort Myers as a Category 4 storm.
+It was blamed for the deaths of 40 people and left thousands homeless.
 The total U.S. damage was estimated to be near $15 billion.

 Category 5 — Winds greater than 157 mph (250 kph).
-Storm surge greater than 18 feet (5 meters) above normal.
 Complete roof failure on many homes and industrial buildings.
 Smaller buildings and mobile homes blown over or completely blown away.
 Major damage to lower floors of all structures located less than 15 feet (4.5 meters) above sea level and within 500 yards (460 meters) of the shoreline.
 Massive evacuation of residential areas on low ground within 5 to 10 miles (8 to 16 kilometers) inland may be required.
 The last Category 5 storm to hit the United States was Hurricane Andrew in 1992.
+Andrew killed 65 and caused $26.5 billion in 1992 dollars (about $50 billion in 2017 dollars), according to the National Weather Service.

 Only three Category 5 storms have hit the United States since record keeping began: the 1935 Labor Day hurricane that hit the Florida Keys and killed 600 people; Hurricane Camille, which devastated the Mississippi coast in 1969, killing 256 and leaving $1.4 billion in damage; and Hurricane Andrew, which killed 65 and caused some $26.5 billion in 1992 dollars (about $50 billion in 2017 dollars), according to the National Weather Service.